TomasS666/web-app-from-scratch-1920/README.md

 * Better flow of data
 * Less cascading functional code, more human readable code ( export functions in a covering parent object )
 * More readable way for creating components.

+## Future features
+I've gotten in to the shadow dom way too late, but better late than never.
+I was very eager to apply this system with actual webcomponents into my web-app, but due time I have to keep my hands of it and finish the foundation I've been working on.

 ## References